volkbay/AIPSDSS/README.md

-# Automated Image Processing for Scracth Detection on Specular Surfaces
+# Automated Image Processing for Scratch Detection on Specular Surfaces
 ![msc](https://user-images.githubusercontent.com/97564250/232253087-a540fb15-70ed-4099-b99a-9f2bd8c719c8.png)

 This code belongs to a thesis work to detect scratch objects on a mirror-like metallic surfaces.
 The study targets to run on an actual product line in a dishwasher plant.
 As a results, the challenges are (1) operating in real-time and fast and (2) scrathes hard to spotted by naked eye.
 The project partner is [Arçelik](https://www.arcelikglobal.com/en/technology/rd/rd-and-design-centers/).